Punvireakroth/Web-Development-Progress/JAVASCRIPT-III/README.md

 ### Intro to Class
 - Classes use to model similar real-world stuff and create objects from it.
+  - So code could be organized.

 ### Constructor
+- When create a new instance of a class constructor has been called.
 ```js
 class Surgeon {
   constructor(name, department) {